infogulch/xtemplate/README.md

     └── _head.html      (not routed)
 ```

+### Custom routes

-Create custom route handlers by defining a template with a name matching the
+Create custom route handlers for any http method and parametrized path by
-pattern `<method> <path>`.
-Use
+defining a template whose name matches the pattern `<method> <path>`.
+Uses
 [httprouter](https://github.com/julienschmidt/httprouter) syntax for path
 parameters and wildcards, which are made available in the template as values in
 the `.Param` key while serving a request.